What is Azure Data Manager for Energy?

 Benefits

-- Open OSDU standard avoids vendor lock-in
+- Open OSDU standard avoids vendor lock-in for domain applications

 - Fully managed service without infrastructure overhead

-- GDPR-compliant in European Azure regions
+- Available with GDPR-relevant options in European Azure regions

 Frequently Asked Questions